 When the Above card shows positive potential, look elsewhere in the tarot spread to see what might be contributing to the disconnect.

-Above (#5) + Below (#3)
+ABOVE (#5) + BELOW (#3)

 How are subconscious energies driving conscious action?
 This is an especially useful question if the Above energy is not desirable for the querent.